Travel Information Slovenia

 To enter Slovenia, EU citizens need a valid national ID card or passport.

-For hiking, city visits, and water sports, spring and summer are ideal.
-Fancy winter sports or want to watch spectacular ski jumping?
+Spring and summer are ideal for hiking, city visits and water sports.
+Do you prefer winter sports or want to watch spectacular ski jumping?
 Then winter is the best time to travel to Slovenia.

 Yes, the Euro is the official currency in Slovenia.
-You can generally pay in cash, by card, or with a mobile payment method.
+You can generally pay in cash, by card or using a mobile payment method.

-What do I need to bear in mind when driving through Slovenia?
+What do I need to be aware of when driving through Slovenia?

-Observe the traffic regulations in Slovenia, in particular the speed limits, the mandatory headlight requirement, and the winter tyre requirement.
+Observe the traffic rules in Slovenia, in particular the speed limits, the compulsory use of headlights and the requirement for winter tyres.
 You also need a digital vignette in Slovenia (for vehicles up to 3.5 t GVW) to use the motorways and expressways.

 Michelle Albrecht